tcooper/kubernetes-the-hard-way-virtualbox/docs/05-kubernetes-configuration-files.md

 ### Kubernetes Public IP Address

 Each kubeconfig requires a Kubernetes API Server to connect to.
-To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.
+To support high availability the VIP address assigned will be used.

-Retrieve the `kubernetes-the-hard-way` static IP address:
+Retrieve the `kubernetes-the-hard-way` static VIP address:

 ```
-KUBERNETES_PUBLIC_ADDRESS=$(gcloud compute addresses describe kubernetes-the-hard-way \
-  --region $(gcloud config get-value compute/region) \
-  --format 'value(address)')
+KUBERNETES_PUBLIC_ADDRESS="192.168.100.100"
 ```

 ### The kubelet Kubernetes Configuration File